August 22nd 2011

 Recently I needed to write some code to parse a binary protocol in PHP.
-Given a ASCII hex string representation of the message I needed to pull off bits and bytes, using them in lots of different ways.
+Given an ASCII hex string representation of the message, I needed to pull off bits and bytes, using them in lots of different ways.

-Problem was that you have to read a byte at a time from the hex string, then manually shift bits each time to get what you want.
-This gets old and confusing very quickly!
-To solve this I’ve written bit-ratchet, a small class that lets you read bits and bytes from a hex string very simply.
+The problem was that I had to read a byte at a time from the hex string, then manually shift bits each time to get the desired values.
+That got confusing fast!
+So to make things easier I wrote bit-ratchet, a small class that lets you read bits and bytes from a hex string very simply.

 It scratched my itch but let me know if you’ve got any ideas about how to expand on the abstraction.